 PIHP Name: Mid-State Health Network

-On-Site Visit Date: July 17, 2018
+On-Site Visit Date: July 24, 2019

-Reviewers: Tanishia Bailey, BA; Kari Vanderslice, MBA
+Reviewers: Mariyah Badani and Tammy GianFrancisco

-Denominator Validation Find Denominator Validation Findings for Mid-State Health Network Audit Element Met Not Met N/A Comments For each of the performance indicators, all members of the relevant populations identified in the specifications are included in the population from which the denominator is produced. \boxtimes Adequate programming logic or source code exists to appropriately identify all relevant members of the specified denominator population for each of the performance indicators. \boxtimes The PIHP correctly calculates member months and member years if applicable to the performance indicator.
+Denominator Validation Findings for Mid-State Health Network Audit Element Met Not Met N/A Comments For each of the performance indicators, all members of the relevant populations identified in the specifications are included in the population from which the denominator is produced.
+Adequate programming logic or source code exists to appropriately identify all relevant members of the specified denominator population for each of the performance indicators.
+The PIHP correctly calculates member months and member years if applicable to the performance indicator.
+Member month and member year calculations were not applicable to the indicators under the scope of the audit.
 The PIHP properly evaluates the completeness and accuracy of any codes used to identify medical events, such as diagnoses, procedures, or prescriptions, and these codes are appropriately identified and applied as specified in each performance indicator.
-If any time parameters are required by the specifications for the performance indicator, they are followed (e.g., cutoff dates for data collection, counting 30 calendar days after discharge from a hospital, etc.).
-Exclusion criteria included in the performance indicator specifications are followed. \square Systems or methods used by the PIHP to estimate populations when they cannot be accurately or completely counted (e.g., newborns) are valid.
+If any time parameters are required by the specifications for the performance indicator, they are followed (e.g., cutoff dates for data collection, counting 30 calendar days after discharge from a hospital, etc.). \boxtimes Exclusion criteria included in the performance indicator specifications are followed.
+Systems or methods used by the PIHP to estimate populations when they cannot be accurately or completely counted (e.g., newborns) are valid.
+Population estimates were not applicable to the indicators under the scope of the audit.

-Numerator Validation Findings for Mid-State Health Network Audit Element Met Not Met N/A Comments The PIHP uses the appropriate data, including linked data from separate data sets, to identify the entire at-risk population. \square Qualifying medical events (such as diagnoses, procedures, prescriptions, etc.) are properly identified and confirmed for inclusion in terms of time and services.
-The PIHP avoids or eliminates all double-counted members or numerator events. \square Any nonstandard codes used in determining the numerator are mapped to a standard coding scheme in a manner that is consistent, complete, and reproducible, as evidenced by a review of the programming logic or a demonstration of the program.
-If any time parameters are required by the specifications for the performance indicator, they are followed (i.e., the indicator event occurred during the time period specified or defined in the specifications).
+Numerator Validation Findings for Mid-State Health Network Audit Element Met Not Met N/A Comments The PIHP uses the appropriate data, including linked data from separate data sets, to identify the entire at-risk population.
+Qualifying medical events (such as diagnoses, procedures, prescriptions, etc.) are properly identified and confirmed for inclusion in terms of time and services.
+The PIHP avoids or eliminates all double-counted members or numerator events.
+Any nonstandard codes used in determining the numerator are mapped to a standard coding scheme in a manner that is consistent, complete, and reproducible, as evidenced by a review of the programming logic or a demonstration of the program.
+No nonstandard codes were used.
+If any time parameters are required by the specifications for the performance indicator, they are followed (i.e., the indicator event occurred during the period specified or defined in the specifications).